-The PhD degree requires incoming students to complete a MS degree prior to entering the PhD program.
-Students in this program are also required to take a minimum of 72 credits (including research credits).
-In addition to earning the MS degree, PhD students must complete a teaching practicum, pass a qualifying examination, and successfully propose and defend a dissertation.
+PhD students are required to take a minimum of 72 credits (including research credits).
+Additionally, PhD students must complete a teaching practicum, pass a qualifying examination, and successfully propose and defend a dissertation.
 PhD students take our five core courses, three selectives, two graduate courses in each competency areas, and three additional electives.

 Degree candidates are expected to demonstrate advanced knowledge of identified topics in three competency areas: Computer Science/ Informatics, Biological and Health Sciences, and Research Methods.
 MS degree students take two courses in each of two competency areas and PhD students take two courses in each of three competency areas.
 Some or all of these courses may have been taken prior to beginning this program – see below for details.

 - Computer Science/Informatics: compilers and formal languages, complexity, computability, computer organization, databases, data structures, design and analysis of algorithms, networks, operating systems, programming languages, software engineering.

 - Biological and Health Sciences: principles of cell, organism, and population biology; anatomy, physiology, and mechanisms of disease; nosology, diagnostics, and therapeutics; genetics and molecular medicine.